PuruVJ/neodrag/README.md

 </Draggable>
 ```

 This poses a problem: How would I decide which of these to make a draggable?
-OfC, I could wrap the `<slot />` in a `<div>`, apply event listeners on it, set it to `display: contents`, but it would add an extra DOM element, and sometimes, that alone can make a huge difference!!
+Ofc, I could wrap the `<slot />` in a `<div>`, apply event listeners on it, set it to `display: contents`, but it would add an extra DOM element, and sometimes, that alone can make a huge difference!

 So to not add a wrapper myself, I would need to write here in docs to pass only one root element, and give an error when I detect multiple. or I'd need to enforce passing the ref of the element into the component using `bind:this`, like this 👇